vprover/vampire/HACKING.md

 Before merging a PR:
 * CI passes with a clean build, free of warnings or test failures (read the build log!)
 * Unit tests where reasonable for new functionality (bonus points for unit tests for existing functionality!)
+* Doxygen comments where sensible
+* Remove code made dead by PR
-* commit history is sane
+* Commit history is sane
 * `clang-format`ted new files

 After merging: